A Simplicial Approach to Stratified Homotopy Theory: The model category of filtered simplicial sets

 \begin{proof} This is \cite[Théorème 1.3.22]{Cisinski} applied to the category of presheaves $\sS_P$. \end{proof}

-Although we know that the model structure on $\sS_P$ is cofibrantly generated, \cite[Théorème 1.3.22]{Cisinski} does not tell us that the set of admissible horn inclusions is the set of generating trivial cofibrations.
-It is not true in general that the class of anodyne extensions coincide with the class of trivial cofibrations, see \cite[Remarque 1.3.46]{Cisinski}.
-To show that it is true in our particular case, we introduce another model structure.
+Although we know that the model structure on $\sS_P$ is cofibrantly generated \cite[Théorème 1.3.22]{Cisinski}, we do not know that the set of admissible horn inclusions is the set of generating trivial cofibrations.
+In general, we have the following inclusions between classes

+and those inclusions may be strict (see \cite[Remarque 1.3.46]{Cisinski}).
+The goal of the next section is to show that in the case of $\sS_P$, they are in fact equalities (Theorem \ref{TheoremCharacterizationsSetP}), which will allow us to further characterize this model structure, such as proving that it is combinatorial and that its weak equivalences are detected by filtered homotopy groups (Theorem \ref{WhatWeHaveSoFar}).